[fibosearch]

 Thin out seedlings of seeds that were sown in situ if needed and feed all seedlings with seedling food or a water-soluble fertiliser.
 Mulch well to keep their little roots warm.

-May is a good time to lift, divide and replant perennial vegetables like lemongrass, chives and artichokes.
+May is a good time to lift, divide and replant perennial vegetables and herbs like lemongrass, chives and artichokes.

 Plant strawberries and mulch them well.